kindone/cppproptest/README.md

 * defining requirements
 * defining the inputs (optional if you're using the defaults)

 You don't need to care much about *how* to test the requirements.
-Much of it is automatically done for you by the test framework.
+Much of it is automatically done for you by the test library.

 &nbsp;